pauleve/mpd-dynamic/README.md

 password = music # optional

 [playlist]
-threshold = 10 # if the remaining number of tracks is less than threshold, it will be completed extend = 3 # how many tracks to add (maximum)
+threshold = 10 # if the remaining number of tracks is less than threshold, it will trigger recommendations extend = 3 # how many recommended tracks to add (maximum)
 ```

 ### Artist blacklist